Back in the Red: Part 2

-After yet another sexual encounter, Hollister discusses the psychotropic testing he is conducting on the others and reveals that Lister and the others merely believe they are escaping when they are really in an artificial reality where their actions are being monitored.
+After yet another sexual encounter, Hollister discusses the psychotropic testing he is conducting on the others and reveals that Lister and the others merely believe they are escaping when they are really in an artificial reality simulation where their actions are being monitored.
 Rimmer realises that Lister could end up mentioning the deal they had regarding the confidential files, and land him in a heap of trouble; thus he excuses himself and scrambles to the AR suite.
 On his journey, he decides to try to regain some of his self-control and injects his groin with anaesthetic.
 However, it spreads to his left leg, and he is forced to hobble to the Artificial Reality suite while the female crew still admire him.